arundhathi6/Team-Nykaa/README.md

 Nykaa is a web application that sells beauty, wellness and fashion products across websites and mobile apps.
 <img src="https://techstory.in/wp-content/uploads/2020/05/nykaa-funding.png">
 <h3>About this project: 🙌</h3>
 Hi reader, you might have visited, read, and heard about the Nykaa website, Nykaa is an Indian e-commerce company, founded by Falguni Nayar in 2012 and headquartered in Mumbai.
 It sells beauty, wellness and fashion products across websites, mobile apps and 84 offline stores.
-In 2020, it became the first Indian unicorn startup headed by a woman & This is our team project, we built the clone of this website 5 Construct days at Masai School in unit-5.
+In 2020, it became the first Indian unicorn startup headed by a woman & This is our team project, we built the clone of this website in 5 Constructive days at Masai School in unit-5.
 <h3>Our Team Members ❤️</h3>
    <a href="https://github.com/arundhathi6">Arundhathi R Menon</a><br>
     <a href="https://github.com/TanmayShirsat">Tanmay Shirsat</a><br>